sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ```

 # Requirements
 ## Events
-Events definition, usage & immutability.
+Events definition, usage & update.
 1. Events are defined in YANG schema.
 2. Events are classified with source of event (as BGP, swss, ...) and type of event as tag within that source.
    - A source is defined as YANG module
    - Tags for a source is defined as container in the YANG module
-   - Each instance data provides YANG path as < module d > : < container ID>
+   - Each instance data provides YANG path as < module name > : < container name >
 3. The schema may specify a globally unique event-id.
 4. An event is defined with zero or more event specific parameters.
 A subset of the parameters are identified as key.
 5. Events schema updates are identified with revisions.
-6. YANG schema files for all events are available in a single location for NB clients in the installed image.
-7. YANG schema files can be set as contract between external events' consumer & SONiC.
+6. YANG schema files can be set as contract between SONiC and the external events consumers.

 ## Event APIs
 The libswsscommon will have the APIs for publishing & receiving.